- Serving Size: 2.5g /cup

 - Caffeine: High

 The holiday where EVERYONE is Irish!
 Join in the fun, this creamy black tea blend combines the Irish love of strong black tea with the popular taste of Irish Cream.
+Recommended to drink with added milk for a more creamy taste.
 Guilt free indulgence, but we won't tell if you swap that milk in your tea for Baileys.
 Top of the morning to you!

 Tasting NotesCertification: Organic